python/cpython/Doc/library/sunaudio.rst

 .. method:: audio device.setinfo(status)

    This method sets the audio device status parameters.
-The *status* parameter is an device status object as returned by :func:`getinfo` and possibly modified by the program.
+The *status* parameter is a device status object as returned by :func:`getinfo` and possibly modified by the program.